humemai/taxonomy/README.md

 # Wikidata

-This repo contains python file to parse the raw wikidata dump to create `json`s with entities
+This repository contains Python scripts designed to process and analyze the raw Wikidata dump files.
+It enables the extraction of key information, such as entity labels, relationships, and property usage statistics.
+There are four scripts, and they can be run in parallel.

 ## Storage Requirements

 Working with Wikidata requires significant storage space.
 Ensure you have sufficient capacity before proceeding.

-### Downloading the Dump File
+### Downloading the Latest Dump File

 Wikidata provides entity dumps in various formats.
 The recommended file for this process is `latest-all.json.gz`.